Introduction

 Separation Anxiety as a Common Trigger

-• Separation anxiety is a significant factor that can lead to floor scratching.
-Dogs with this condition often struggle when left alone, resorting to behaviors like scratching as a form of self-soothing.
+- Separation anxiety is a common issue that can lead to floor scratching.
+Dogs with this problem often feel upset when left alone and may scratch to soothe themselves.

 Strategies for Managing Anxiety